How to Sell Yourself: The Guide to Exhibit Yourself as The Ideal Candidate

 In addition, you need to target the content to the role.
 Make sure you include relevant achievements under each position heading, and quantify the details whenever possible.
 If any particular bullet point doesn’t provide the hiring manager with value, cut it.

 Today’s job seekers should expect hiring managers to look them up immediately on social media.
+Be sure yours looks professional.
 By updating your profiles to reflect well on you as a professional, you can stand out from the competition.

 Begin by reviewing all your current content, including posts, shares, and images.
 If something isn’t appropriate in a professional context, remove it.
 You may also want to audit your friends and followers to make sure there aren’t any people or organizations who would reflect poorly on you or may expose information you would prefer to remain private.
 Make sure to sell yourself as a poised candidate by filtering through the content that may be tagged in or associated with.